 - Rain barrels are FREE

-- Downspout planter boxes are $100 (including complementary plants)
+- Wood downspout planters are $250 for wood and $100 for metal (including complementary plants)

 - Depaving, permeable pavers, and rain gardens are eligible for up to a $2,000 contribution from PWD